Joe Gambardella: Professional

 Gambardella made his professional debut with the Condors on April 5, 2017, against the Texas Stars.
 He scored a goal and an assist in his debut however the Condors lost 4–3.
 He ended his season with the Condors playing in six games and scoring three points.

 On September 21, 2017, Gambardella was cut from the Oilers 2017 training camp and reassigned to the Condors to begin the 2017–18 season.
 He played the entire season with the Condors, scoring 19 points in 50 games.

-After being cut from the Oiler training camp, Gambardella began the 2018–19 season in the AHL with the Condors.
+Gambardella reported to the Oilers training camp the following season, and was again reassigned to the Condors for the 2018–19 AHL season.
 On December 30, 2018, Gambardella earned his first NHL recall after playing in 28 games and collecting 21 points.
-He made his NHL debut on December 31, 2018, in a 4–3 loss to the Winnipeg Jets.
+He made his NHL debut with the Oilers on December 31, 2018, in a 4–3 loss to the Winnipeg Jets.
+He appeared in 15 games with the Oilers that season.

-On May 29, 2019, the Oilers re-signed Gambardella to a two-year contract extension.
+On May 29, 2019, the Oilers re-signed Gambardella to a two-year contract extension, assigning him to the Condors, where he played the 2018–19 and 2020–21 seasons.

 Following his fifth season within the Oilers organization, Gambardella signed as a free agent closer to home in agreeing to a two-year, two-way contract with the New Jersey Devils on July 29, 2021.
+The Devils assigned him to their AHL affiliate, the Utica Comets.

+On May 19, 2023, Gambardella signed a two-year contract with the Comets.

 Personal life

-While playing hockey in college, Gambardella started a youth training organization called Stride to Greatness.
-As a result of its success, the local arena was renamed the Joe Gambardella Training Centre.
+While playing hockey in college, Gambardella started a youth hockey training sideline when parents would ask him to work with their kids.
+The sideline grew into a business called Stride to Greatness, based in Somerset, New Jersey, where the local twin-arena was renamed the Joe Gambardella Training Centre.

-Gambardella's younger brother Christopher also played hockey.
+Gambardella's younger brother Christopher also played junior hockey in the AtJHL and USHL.